NeobrainMobile/coding-challenge/README.md

   * Username and avatar of the owner.
 * As a User I should see the repository details
 * [BONUS] As a User I should be able to keep scrolling and new results should appear (pagination).
+* [BONUS] As a User I should be able to click on the repository item and see the details of it (you can use the same widget as the row)

 ## Things to keep in mind 🚨
 * Features are less important than code quality.
 Put more focus on code quality and less on speed and number of features implemented.